 Rebecca Stead, a graduate of NYU School of Law, joins The Book Group as a literary agent.
 She has written four novels for young people, including the bestsellers When You Reach Me, winner of the 2010 Newbery Medal, and Liar & Spy, which received the 2013 Guardian Children’s Fiction Prize.
 Rebecca looks forward to being both a collaborator in the creative process and an advocate for great books and their writers.
 She is particularly interested in innovative forms, diverse voices, and open-hearted fiction for middle graders and young adults.

-Nicole Cunningham joined The Book Group after working as the manager of author relations at The Reading Room, a book discovery website.
+Nicole Cunningham joined The Book Group after working as the Manager of Author Relations at a book discovery website.
 Prior to that, she was an assistant in the literary department of ICM Partners.
-Nicole graduated from New York University with a degree in English and American literature and a minor in social and cultural analysis.
-She also received a certification in Publishing from New York University's School of Professional Studies.
+Nicole graduated from New York University with a degree in English and American literature and a minor in Social and Cultural Analysis.
+She also received a certification in Publishing from NYU’s School of Professional Studies.
+Nicole is looking for smart, creative novels that bend the rules of fiction and push the boundaries of what a novel can be.
+She’s drawn to literary fiction that comes to life through vivid natural settings or keenly observed characters, and she’s interested in working with authors who write from within their own diverse experiences.
+She loves well-researched and entertaining nonfiction about feminism, the environment, and other social issues.

 Dana Murphy joined The Book Group in 2012 to provide administrative and creative support to Brettne Bloom and Elisabeth Weed.
 Dana worked collaboratively with Brettne and Elisabeth as their assistant, began building her own list in 2015 and was promoted to Agent in 2017.
 Prior to working at The Book Group, Dana attended New York University and graduated with a BFA in Cinema Studies and a minor in sociology.
 Dana is on the hunt for fiction that feels surprising and immersive, whether that manifests in a strong sense of place, diverse voices or masterful plotting, as well as smart narrative nonfiction/essays about pop culture, social issues, feminism, diversity, film and television, music, and comedy.